Policy on Conduct and Discipline

 - Entry/Egress, Unauthorized

 - Federal, State, or Local laws, Violation of

 - Physical endangerment, Threats, and Harassment

 - Smoking Policy, Violation of University

 Rules of University Conduct

-- violating the rules governing Columbia University Information Technology (CUIT) policies and procedures
+- Columbia University Information Technology (CUIT) policies and procedures

 Academic integrity defines a university and is essential to the mission of education.
 At Columbia students are expected to participate in an academic community that honors intellectual work and respects its origins.
 In particular, the abilities to synthesize information and produce original work are key components in the learning process.
 As such, a violation of academic integrity is one of the most serious offenses a student can commit at Columbia and can result in dismissal.